Some people distrust God because they believe he condones sexism and authorizes the subjugation of women.

 Women’s equality is not a malleable human construct subject to the transient determinations of each society.

-It is a moral truth, a divine absolute that God uniformly ascribes to every woman in every culture, as evidenced by the fourth commandment.
+It is a moral truth, a divine absolute that God uniformly ascribes to every woman across every culture, as evidenced by the fourth commandment.

-Moral truths emanate from God’s character.
-He is immutable.
-He never changes.
-Neither do his moral truths.
+Moral truths emanate from God’s immutable character.
+He never changes, and neither do his moral truths.

 God’s Ideal

-Similarly, spiritually reborn men who welcome the righteous influence of women in their lives are more likely to attain the godliness God desires for them.
+Similarly, spiritually reborn men who welcome the righteous influence of women into their lives are more likely to attain the godliness God desires for them.

 Those who ignore or suppress these influences are virtually assured of not attaining the same level of godliness because of their pride.